Login Parents' Info Login Students' Info Login Staff's Info Login Vacancies Login Calendar Login Tenders

 Continued success in academic and extracurricular activities, with recognition in national and international competitions.

-• 2015: The independent School Inspectorate inspects the School.
+• 2015: Mr Graham Garrett is appointed Headmaster.
+The Independent School Inspectorate inspects the School.
 There are 1128 total students (596 boys, 532 girls).

 • 2017: The construction of the Newham Building has begun, expanding academic spaces.
 May/June results see A*-B for GCE A Level at 88.5% and I/GCSE results at 91.8%.